Volume, Diffusion, and Draw Resistance: Evaluating Small and Large Bong Performance - Invincibowl

 Shorter cooling distance and faster clearing can increase perceived warmth and smoke density.

-Does smoother smoke mean lower risk?
+Does smoother smoke mean a lower health risk?

 Can inhalation behavior change exposure?